lino-framework/book/docs/specs/courses.rst

 .. class:: EnrolmentsByCourse

-    Show all enrolments of a given course.
+    Show the enrolments of a this course.

 Notes about automatic calendar entry generation: